lpereira/hardinfo/README.md

 - mkdir build
 - cd build
 - cmake ..
-- make package   (Creates package so you do not polute your distro and it can be updated by distro releases)
+- make package -j (Creates package so you do not polute your distro and it can be updated by distro releases)
-- sudo apt install ./hardinfo2-VERSION-DISTRO-ARCH.deb  (Use reinstall instead of install if already inst.)
+- sudo apt install ./hardinfo_*  (Use reinstall instead of install if already inst.)
 - sudo apt install lm-sensors sysbench lsscsi mesa-utils dmidecode udisks2 xdg-utils
 - hardinfo2